cltk/cltk/docs/classical_latin.rst

 ************************

-Convert J to I, V to U
+Converting J to I, V to U
 ======================

 .. code-block:: python